 - Legal description (township, range, section, and tax lot number).

 - Permits require photo documentation of the condition of the area prior to any work being done.

 - Sign a 'signature page' which is your authorization to proceed through the permitting process (sample form can be viewed from the PDF link below).

 - Pay the fee associated with this permit (cash, check, or credit card including over the phone).

-- If approved, your permit will then be mailed to you (or faxed if you prefer).
+- If approved, your permit will then be emailed/mailed to you (or faxed if you prefer).

 - Once work is complete and inspected and found to be in conformance to all standards the permit will be filed for reference in our offices.

 Timing - your initial contact with our office will begin the process of consulting with our permit staff.
 Depending on the scope of the request it may be possible to develop a plan of approach over the phone in a short time.
 In other complex cases there may be a site visit required to review the request.
-Once the permit application process is underway it will likely take just a few days to issue you a permit.
+Once the permit application process is underway it can take up to two weeks to issue you a permit depending on complexity and other variables.
 Your work can then begin when you have the permit in hand.